“Czuchry may be the best young actor on TV.”

 The Philadelphia Inquirer

-This childlike love of movies and television combined with his horrible Law School Admission Test scores, pushed Matt’s gut towards an unexpected career choice.
-In September of 1999, Czuchry took one of the most important risks of his life and decided to pursue a profession in acting.
-On a perfectly nondescript Wednesday morning, Matt filled his car with everything he owned and left his hometown in Tennessee for a new life in California.
+In September of 1999, on a perfectly nondescript Wednesday morning, Matt Czuchry filled his car with everything he owned and left his hometown in Tennessee for a new life in California.
 Since completing that life changing drive from Johnson City to Los Angeles, Czuchry has worked with Oscar® winners, Emmy® winners, and Tony Award® winners while establishing himself as a leading man through credits spanning theatre, television, and film.

 Just one month after arriving on the West Coast, Matt found himself working with actor James Franco and writers Paul Feig, Mike White, and Judd Apatow in a small role on the critical darling Freaks And Geeks.
-Czuchry’s work on the classic fan favorite would turn into a major guest staring arc in the Dawson’s Creek spinoff series titled Young Americans starring actress Kate Bosworth.
-Although this show itself was short lived, Matt’s work on the project would garner the necessary attention to further his early career with the best creative minds in the business on television shows such as David E. Kelley’s The Practice and films like Eight Legged Freaks starring Scarlett Johansson.
+His work on the classic fan favorite would turn into a major recurring guest-star role in the Dawson’s Creek spinoff series entitled Young Americans (co-starring actress Kate Bosworth).
+Although the show was short lived, Matt’s head-turning work on Young Americans garnered the necessary attention and praise that opened doors to further his early career by providing him with opportunities to work alongside some of the best creative minds in entertainment on outstanding projects such as David E. Kelley’s hit show The Practice, and the fan-favorite Eight Legged Freaks (starring Scarlett Johansson).

-After completing his three year run on Gilmore Girls in 2007, Czuchry matured in his craft by choosing work in different genres spanning theatre, television, and film.
-In September of 2007, Czuchry was on stage in the title role of Third alongside Oscar® winner Christine Lahti in Wendy Wasserstein’s West Coast premier of the play by the same name.
-He followed this performance at the Geffen Theatre with a recurring arc on the Emmy® winning series Friday Night Lights.
-In 2008, Matt took on the controversial lead character of Tucker Max in the movie adaptation of the New York Times best selling book, I Hope They Serve Beer In Hell.
+After completing his three-year run on Gilmore Girls in 2007, Czuchry further developed his craft by choosing the unique direction to work in projects spanning film and television, and the theatrical stage in Third – where he played the title role alongside Oscar® winner Christine Lahti – in Wendy Wasserstein’s West Coast premiere of the play by the same name.
+He followed this performance at the Geffen Playhouse with a new recurring arc on the Emmy®-winning series Friday Night Lights.
+In 2008, Matt took on the controversial lead character of Tucker Max in the movie adaptation of the New York Times best selling book I Hope They Serve Beer In Hell.
 Although the public’s response to the comedy was divisive, Czuchry’s performance was lauded by critics such as Owen Gleiberman in Entertainment Weekly who wrote, “Matt Czuchry, in a star performance, plays Tucker like a Ferris Bueller who bloomed into a charming sociopath.”
-Czuchry’s varied performances and choices across all genres in different mediums from 2007-2008 led to an offer to play the role of a manipulative lawyer in the two-time Emmy® nominated The Good Wife.
+Czuchry’s varied performances and choices across all genres in different mediums from 2007-2008 led to an offer from CBS/Scott-Free to play the role of a manipulative lawyer in the Emmy®-nominated legal drama The Good Wife.

 - Gilmore Girls: A Year In The Life, 2016.